-The 2022 eduWeb Summit offers a fresh approach to our attendees (marketing, admissions, advancement, IT, digital and web team leaders and doers) that focuses on connection and collaboration.
-From market research with previous Summit attendees we know that you look for events like ours not only for professional development but especially for the opportunity to meet new peers, huddle with colleagues after sessions to compare notes and explore the landscape of partner resources.
+The 2023 eduWeb Summit offers a fresh approach to our attendees (marketing, admissions, advancement, IT, digital, and web team leaders and doers) that focuses on connection and collaboration.
+From market research with previous Summit attendees, we know that you look for events like ours not only for professional development but especially for the opportunity to meet new peers, huddle with colleagues after sessions to compare notes, and explore the landscape of partner resources.

-So, rather than the traditional fishing expedition that is the “call for proposals” approach, we have curated a faculty of thought-leaders and industry standouts to focus on the key problems that our community faces.
+So, rather than the traditional fishing expedition that is the “call for proposals” approach, we have curated a group of track experts composed of thought-leaders and industry standouts to focus on the key problems that our community faces.

 Session Titles and Descriptions

-These four sessions give attendees a place to focus on issues and information with relevance for everyone.
-Market research, case studies, new thinking, and innovations will provide centering opportunities and resources to bring into the Problem-Solving Seminars.
+These three sessions give attendees a place to focus on issues and information relevant to everyone.
+Market research, case studies, new thinking, and innovations will provide centering opportunities and resources to support you and your team.

-Read something wonderful lately?
+Read something extraordinary lately?
 How about a book report or, in the spirit of collaboration, a book club to invite others to talk about their take on a book you identify?

 Show and Tell was always the best part of elementary school, right?
-Have you been somewhere interesting and have photos and videos and a story to share?
+Have you been somewhere exciting and have photos and videos and a story to share?
 Bring it!
-Has your team made something really cool?
+Has your team made something cool?
 Show us!

-Geek out with some cool tips and tricks to look at performance data, set up templates, or anything that you know how to do that someone might delight in learning.
+Geek out with some cool tips and tricks to look at performance data, set up templates, or anything you know how to do that someone might enjoy learning.

 Create a moment.
 Lead a meditation, yoga class, or sing-along.
-Give us a break from all of the intense, amazing conversations and a few minutes to refresh our brains and perspectives.
+Give us a break from the intense, amazing conversations and a few minutes to refresh our brains and perspectives.

 Find Your Flock

-While we know that higher ed folks face a lot of similar challenges there are nuances to be considered in the context of institution type, markets served and location, to name a few.
-On Tuesday and at each breakfast you will have a lot of options to join a table of attendees who will have something in common with you and your campus.
+While we know that higher ed folks face a lot of similar challenges, there are nuances to be considered in the context of institution type; markets served, and location, to name a few.
+On Tuesday and at each breakfast, you will have many options to join a table of attendees who will have something in common with you and your campus.
 Interested in learning more about a different type of institution or considering a move to a new part of the country, find a new flock to perch with for a moment or two.

-At registration, we’ll share the Find Your Flock categories we’ve come up with and give you the opportunity to request something new.
+At registration, we’ll share the Find Your Flock categories we’ve come up with and allow you to request something new.